Wesleyan-Media-Project/issue_classifier/README.md

 For the final model, to be used for inference, we use a transformer-based multilabel model, mostly based on the [code](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/C9SAIX) by a recent [Political Analysis article](https://www.cambridge.org/core/journals/political-analysis/article/creating-and-comparing-dictionary-word-embedding-and-transformerbased-models-to-measure-discrete-emotions-in-german-political-text/2DA41C0F09DE1CA600B3DCC647302637#article).
 That paper is for German data though, so I used a Distilbert instead of their German Electra.

+## Objective

+Each of our repos belongs to one or more of the following categories:

+- Data Collection
+- Data Storage & Processing
+- Preliminary Data Classification
+- Final Data Classification

+This repo is part of the Final Data Classification section.

+## Data

+The data created by the scripts in this repo is in `csv` format.
+They are stored in different folders based on different categories.
+For example, the performance data is stored in `/performance` folder.
+It contains the performance of the binary classifier and the multilabel classifier which processes all issues together.

 To decide which issues to classify, we looked at which issues occurred at least 100 times in the TV data, and excluded two (Issue 116 and 209) that were problematic.
 So we have 65 issues.
 The file `data/issues_of_interest.csv` contains the list this is based on.

+## Setup

+To run the scripts in this repo, you will need to install the following packages:

+For the python scripts that perform the classification, you will need to install:

+- `scikit-learn`
+- `pandas`
+- `numpy`
+- `joblib`
+- `transformers`
+- `torch`

+For the R scripts you will need to install:

+- `data.table`
+- `dplyr`
+- `tidyr`
+- `stringr`
+- `haven`